Rádio e Televisão de Portugal: Television

 RTP's first yearly report (in 1956) stated that there were difficulties in receiving the terrain to install the television transmitters, a goal RTP wanted to achieve by March 1957.

 Regular broadcasting, however, did not start until 7 March 1957, by which time coverage had reached approximately 65% of the Portuguese population.
 By the end of 1958 the total number of sets in Portugal was around 32,000.

 RTP was accepted as a full active member of the EBU in 1959.

 By the mid-1960s, RTP had become available throughout the country.
 Robert Farnon's "Derby Day" was extensively used as RTP's fanfare to open the programming since the very first day, and over the decades it has become RTP's official anthem.

-25 December 1968 saw the opening of a second television channel, RTP2.
+A second television channel, RTP2, began operation on 25 December 1968.
 Two new regional channels were created in 1972 and 1975, for the Portuguese archipelagos of Madeira (opening on 6 August 1972) and the Azores (10 August 1975).

-Before the Carnation Revolution, RTP was essentially a mouthpiece of the regime, and famously opened the newscast of 20 July 1969 – the day of the first moon landing – with a segment showing president Américo Thomaz opening a concrete factory.
-However, like many other broadcasters, it did broadcast live the landing of the man on the moon during the night.
+Before the Carnation Revolution, RTP was essentially a mouthpiece of the regime, and famously opened the newscast of 20 July 1969 – the day of the first Moon landing – with a segment showing president Américo Thomaz opening a concrete factory.
+However, like many other broadcasters, it did broadcast live the landing of the man on the Moon during the night.

 The first colour broadcast was made in 1975, with the live coverage of the first parliamentary elections after Carnation Revolution.
 However, due to the political turmoil and the economic situation of the country, the colour regular broadcast was delayed several times for nearly 5 years.
 During that time, RTP started to purchase some colour equipment and make the occasional colour recording.
 But the pressure kept going as the black and white equipment was getting old and very hard to repair, so in 1978 and 1979, a massive investment into colour broadcasts, supported by a foreign loan, gave RTP the opportunity to replace all the B/W to increase the current amount of equipment and to be updated with the most advanced broadcast technologies available at the time.
 Despite this, only in February 1980, the government finally authorised the regular colour broadcast and two weeks after, on 7 March, RTP started the regular colour broadcast, with more than 70% of the programmes being already in colour.
 Also, RTP moved its headquarters to a brand new building.
 The building was originally built to be converted to a hotel, but the owner decided to leave it untouched and reached an agreement with RTP for the purchase and converted the interior for office use.
 RTP moved to more adequate headquarters and sold the building in 2003 and the new owner converted into what is today the VIP Grand Lisboa.